vikchaps/Zero-Fossil-Mobility/README.md

-# Energy Efficient Mobility (bike, vae, trike, car, truck, ...) for Climate Change
+# Frugal Mobility (bike, vae, trike, car, truck, ...) for Climate Change

 OdG.m is a Matlab code to compute power consumption and energy use of various terrestrial mobility systems like (bike, vae, stand-up scooter, cars, trucks, ...).
 It has been developed for the following course :